irislapa/misko3-tetris/README.md

 To use the generate code and gui setup feature from cubeIDE, you can install the [CubeMX](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) vscode extension.

 You are now all set for running and debugging the project.
-I have added tasks to conveniently build and flash the project, press ctrl+shift+p, select "Tasks: Run Task" and choose the task you want to run.
+I have added tasks to conveniently build and flash the project, press `ctrl+shift+p`, select `Tasks: Run Task` and choose the task you want to run.
 Or you can also just type:
 ```bash
 make # only build